 Extend the solution with Logic Apps for advanced automation:

-1. Create a Logic App triggered by the alert
+1. Create Logic Apps triggered by either alert

 2. Query failing servers and gather additional diagnostics